bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 ## Architecture
 The infrastructure for this app was created using the Serverless framework.
 While this took some time to learn, it allowed me to specify the elements of the infrastructure in a single file.
 Deployment is then handled with a single command.
 This allows you to modify the infrastructure with ease and makes maintaining the infrastructure simple.

 The static files are stored in an AWS S3 container.
-The app is served using an API Gateway and executed within a Lambda function.
+The app is served using an API Gateway and code is executed using a Lambda function.
 All records are stored in a DynamoDB database.<br>

+The API is hosted in the eu-west-2 region (London).
+I picked London since this is where most people will be accessing the app from.
+The schema for the database is set in the serverless.yml file.
+I used the transaction ID as the partition key and timestamp as the Sort key so that the records could be sorted by timestamp.
 <img src="./graph.png">

 #### Challenges